KengLL/KengLL.github.io/_projects/3_tally_16bits.md

 The TALLY architecture also includes a custom Verilog module for implementing 16-bit floating point operations, as well as separate machine code files and lookup tables for each program.
 These can be compiled using `compile_asm.py`, and the binary files are loaded into the system by uncommenting the appropriate lines in `PC_LUT.sv` and `instr_ROM.sv`.

-**Image Slot**: Add a diagram of the TALLY architecture, showing the accumulator, registers, and control flow.

 ---

 ## Conclusion